-A flourishing linguistic community has a lot of users and a few champions.
+A flourishing linguistic community has many users and several champions.

 What’s the difference?
 Users use the language to get what they need.
 Champions – for whatever twisted reasons – love using the language and want others to share their pleasure.

 Welsh, on the other hand, was fading fast in my youth.
 Devolution changed that.
-Welsh had its champions, its devotees before devoloution.
-The new Welsh government made Welsh a requirement for government jobs.
+Welsh had its champions, its devotees before devolution.
+The new Welsh government made the language a requirement for government jobs.
 Suddenly you needed Welsh to get something.
 Welsh is flourishing.

 APL attracted users and became a substantial linguistic community, not because of its virtues, but because users needed it to get something.
 (And when they could get what they wanted cheaper another way, they dropped the language.)